A cactus represents endurance.

 Now, I work throughout the front and backend development process while creating style guides with code snippets to help the team get projects started quickly and insure that growing applications maintain a uniform appearance.

-Past experience with Eclipse, CodeIgniter, Zend, Symphony, JIRA and others!
+I have a lot of experience incorporating the front end code into systems that have used Visual Studio, Eclipse, CodeIgniter, Zend, Symphony2 and others!
 Every company has their own blend and quick adaptation is one of my strong qualities.

-With more than 14 years overall, I have spent the last 10 years focusing on user centered design for large software applications.
-With my proficiency in CSS3, HTML5, Responsive Web Design, current UI-UX standards and browser compatibility, I have made myself an essential asset to many software development teams.
+With more than 14 years overall experience, I have spent the last 10 years focusing on user centered design for large and small software applications.
+With my proficiency in CSS3, HTML5, Responsive Web Design, current UI-UX standards, browser compatibility, a pleasant disposition and clear verbal and written communication - I have made myself an essential asset to many software development teams.